HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/webauthn.md

-# Configure webAuthn with KEEP and Domino 14
+# Configure WebAuthn with Domino REST API and Domino 14

-The webAuthn by default is configured in `config.json` located in the `keeponfig.d`.
+The WebAuthn by default is configured in `config.json` located in the `keeponfig.d`.

 ## About this task

-The procedure guides you to log in to both KEEP and Domino 14 using the same passkey.
+The procedure guides you to log in to both Domino REST API and Domino 14 using the same passkey.

 ## Prerequisites

-- You must be an administrator in KEEP WebUI.
+- You must be an administrator in Domino REST API WebUI

 - The passkey had been created by the administrator of Domino and saved as a passkey.nsf